-These behaviors caused discomfort not only for the channel; but for those who answered the doors and visited the restaurants hoping to enjoy their meals.
-Even though this form of “obedience to God” seemed unnatural, there was considerable pressure by the religious culture of his time to behave this way.
-The channel was being programmed to believe that God would hold him responsible if he did not do this type of evangelism to save the souls of people who would go to hell otherwise.
+This form of religious programming not only caused discomfort for David and his youth group friends–but also for those who answered the doors and wished to enjoy a meal in peace.
+Even though this form of “obedience to God” seemed unnatural, there was considerable pressure by the religious culture of his time to behave in this way.
+Further, David worried that God would hold him responsible if he did not do this type of evangelism to try and save the souls of people who would go to hell otherwise.

 A Mystic’s View

 We are all souls on a journey.
 Some are further along than others.
 While a mystic is always willing to teach a willing seeker, it is not because any are eternally lost or bound for hell.
 All are a part of the Source-Consciousness God-Continuum.
 This includes you and me as well as the great masters and spiritual avatars.
 Even those we hold as exalted in the God-Continuum are part of a constant growth process that leads from one ascension to the next.
 These venerated ascended masters began their soul journey in much the same way as we have done–making as many mistakes as we have as well.
-They know that these masters help us not because we worship them, but because they are on a path of growth themselves that involves assisting humankind to grow as well.
+These great masters help us not because we worship them, but because they are on a path of growth themselves that involves assisting humankind in its growth as well.
 While it is only natural to feel awe at the magnificence of nature and the Divine, no one should ever feel compelled to participate in any ritual that does not feel right to them.
-Mystics never force others to worship as they do.
+Mystics never force others to worship or believe as they do.

-Before moving on, it is essential to understand that mystics are not opposed to the fact that others worship of God differently than they do.
-Even for the channel of Brother Thomas, these were necessary steps in his spiritual development.
+Before moving on, it is essential to understand that mystics are not opposed to the fact that others worship God differently than they do.
+David’s early participation in religion were necessary steps for his spiritual development.
 These experiences form a basis for contrast in later spiritual development–or the ability to compare compelled religious worship versus a heartfelt, spontaneous response to Source on a moment by moment basis.